Norristown Transit Center

 Norristown Transit Center is a two-level multimodal public transportation regional hub located in Norristown, Pennsylvania and operated by SEPTA.
 It opened in 1989, replacing the older M terminus one block away at Main and Swede Streets, and integrated the former Reading Company's DeKalb Street Norristown railroad station (built 1933) into its structure.
 A plaque embedded in the sidewalk between the bus lane and Lafayette Street commemorates the location of one of the columns of the dismantled segment of the Philadelphia and Western Railroad (P&W) trestle.

 Regional Rail service

-Old Norristown station configuration.
-The Lehigh Valley Transit Company's Liberty Bell High Speed Line was a continuation of the existing M along Swede Road and then East Airy Street before turning onto Markley Street where it meets up with the existing Manayunk/Norristown Line.
-The current Manayunk/Norristown Line continued to Valley Forge instead of going to Main Street along Lafayette Street.
+Wayfinding sign outside of the transit center.

 The Norristown Transit Center is a stop on the Manayunk/Norristown Regional Rail Line, which offers service to Center City Philadelphia via Conshohocken and Manayunk.

 In 2017, the regional rail service at Norristown Transit Center had a weekday average of 856 boardings and 781 alightings.

 Metro service

 Norristown Transit Center is the final stop on the M, which runs from 69th Street Transit Center in Upper Darby to Norristown.